JackGamesAR/portfolio/index.md

 This server belongs to my friend Emma.
 With over 220 members, it is an active server, with lots of people chatting each day.
 I am an administrator for Emma's Server.
 You can check out her server [here](https://discord.gg/sQvTCZh3UX)

+### The Project Minecraft Server:

+Me and a few people I know on Discord are currently working on creating a Minecraft Server!
+This server will include many cool gamemodes, and we are currently in the phase of setting up plugins, worlds, moderation tools, etc...
+If you want to join the Discord Server to keep up to date on how it goes, you can join [here](https://discord.gg/jCvY94BB3Y)!

 ## Discord Bot Development: